-Harm Reduction describes a proactive approach to reduce the harm that may come from substance use and high-risk sexual behaviors.
-It employs individual and community-based safety practices aimed to improve the overall health and wellness of the entire affected population through acceptance instead of abstinence.
+Harm Reduction describes a positive approach to reduce the harm that may come from substance use and high-risk sexual behaviors.
+It includes individual and community-based safety practices aimed to improve overall health and wellness.
+This is driven by the promotion of acceptance instead of abstinence.
+Basic principles include:

 Fentanyl Test Strips Fact Sheet

 The Legislative Analysis and Public Policy Association (LAPPA) has released the Fentanyl Test Strips Fact Sheet, showing how fentanyl test strips work as a drug checking tool, their harm reduction benefits, and the current challenges surrounding their legality.

 - Fentanyl Test Strips [PDF - 192 KB]